 At St Helier Hospital, the chapel/multi-faith room is on the ground floor between B and C blocks.
 At Epsom Hospital, the chapel/multi-faith room is on the ground floor near to the lifts in Wells Wing.

-Holy Communion is celebrated in the chapels at various times and is always available for patients who wish to receive this sacrament which is usually distributed at the bedside.
-Please ask a member of staff to contact the on-call chaplain if you wish to receive this or other sacraments.
+Holy Communion is celebrated in the chapels at various times and is always available for patients who wish to receive this sacrament, which is usually distributed at the bedside.
+Please ask a member of staff to contact the on-call chaplain if you wish to receive this, or other sacraments.

 Meet our team

-If you would like to attend, please call the chaplaincy on 0208 296 2917 or email us at: firstname.lastname@example.org.
+Please call the chaplaincy on 0208 296 2917 or email us at: firstname.lastname@example.org.

-St Helier book of remembrance
+St Helier book of remembrance - adults

 Books of remembrance for babies and small children